Cataract Lake (Cagles Mill) Fishing Report & Angler Forecast

 3. TACTICAL STRATEGY

-• Where: Focus on the main Mill Creek channel bends near the dam.
-Look for the 25-30ft depth range where the channel swings close to a steep bluff wall.
+Where: Focus your electronics on the main river channel bends near the dam, specifically targeting the 25 to 30-foot depth range.
+Look for steep bluff walls where the old river channel swings close to the shoreline.

 4. REGULATIONS SNAPSHOT